npomfret/react-native-cloud-fs/README.md

 ```

 ### copyToCloud
-Copies the content of the `sourceUri` to a file in the cloud file system.
+Copies the content of a uri or file to a file in the target file system.
 The files will appear in a directory named after the containing app followed by the `destinationPath`.
-The directory for the destination path will be created.
-If the target file already exists it will return an error (the target path will not get overwritten).
+The directory hierarchy for the destination path will be created if it doesn't already exist.
+If the target file already exists it will not be overwritten, an error will be thrown.

 ```javascript
 const sourceUri = {uri: 'https://foo.com/bar.pdf'};